Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

 \subsection{Comparison of optimal, fully centralised and fully decentralised operating points}

-An important feature to be noted is that, in most of the analysed cases, the optimal operating point is an \emph{intermediate} aggregation level, i.e., the optimal configuration is neither to fully centralise ($\gamma=400$), neither to fully decentralise ($\gamma=1)$ the learning task.
+An important feature to be noted is that, in most of the analysed cases, the optimal operating point is an \emph{intermediate} aggregation level, i.e., the optimal configuration is neither to fully centralise ($\gamma=m_0$), neither to fully decentralise ($\gamma=1)$ the learning task.
 It is thus interesting to quantify the advantage of using our model and configure the system at the predicted optimal operating point, with respect to applying simpler, but less accurate, policies corresponding to the two extreme aggregation configurations.
-For this analysis we refer to Table~\ref{tab:all_costs}, where we report the results for the linear ($\alpha=1$), sub-linear ($\alpha=0.5$) and super-linear ($\alpha=2$) cases, respectively.
-Moreover, we report in Figure~\ref{fig:gain_comp} the gain/loss (\%) deriving by the usage of the model's intermediate solution in place of the fully distributed and fully centralised ones.
+For this analysis we refer to Table~\ref{tab:all_costs}, where we report the results for the linear ($\alpha=1$), sub-linear ($\alpha=0.5$) and super-linear ($\alpha=2$) cases of the Covtype dataset, respectively.
+Due to space reasons we limit the discussion to this case because it is representative also for the other two.
+For the sake of completeness, we report in Tables~\ref{tab:centr_gain},~\ref{tab:dec_gain} the gain/loss (\%) deriving by the usage of the model's intermediate solution in place of the fully distributed and fully centralised ones, for all the datases and considered cases.

-Table~\ref{tab:all_costs} sheds light on the reasons why moving from less to more expensive computation pushes the optimal aggregation point towards higher decentralisation.
+Table~\ref{tab:all_costs} shows that the cost at the operating point indicated by our model (column $C(\widehat\gamma)$) is far lower than both the one of a fully centralised and fully decentralised system (columns $C(400)$ and $C(1)$, respectively).
+Moreover, it sheds light on the reasons why moving from less to more expensive computation pushes the optimal aggregation point towards higher decentralisation.
 Precisely, looking at column ($C(400)$) of the table, the costs connected to the full centralisation increase up to 4 order of magnitude (e.g. $\varepsilon=10^{-6},10^{-7}$) when we move form the sub-linear to the super-linear regimes.
-Consequently, the optimal operating point reduces accordingly, doubling the optimal number of collection point in the super-linear regime for the same level of accuracy (i.e., $\varepsilon=10^{-7}$).
+Consequently, the optimal operating point reduces accordingly, doubling the optimal number of collection points in the super-linear regime for the same level of accuracy (i.e., $\varepsilon=10^{-7}$).